95 Express Lanes

 Completion date

-The 395 Express Lanes opened to traffic on 17 November 2019.
+The 395 Express Lanes opened to traffic in November 2019.

 Ownership

-The lanes are 100 per cent Transurban owned.
+The lanes are 50% Transurban owned.

 More information